Cruxible/cyon/README.md

 # 🌀 Cyon

 **Cyon** is a hybrid GTK and CLI-based desktop tool built in C, designed to provide fast and simple utilities like file downloading (MP3, MP4, general files), custom tools, and a styled terminal interface for extended control.
 It is lightweight, hacker-themed, and extensible.
 Currently under Development.
+Sorry if it was boke for a bit.
+Fixed now.

 ---